Investment Plans With High Returns˜

 • 08 Real Estate Investment Trusts (REITs)

 Exposure: Exposure is diversified as REITs invest in commercial properties.
-It gives partial ownership benefits as well.
+It also has partial owner benefits.

-Liquidity: When compared to real estate, listed REITs offer more liquidity as they are traded on stock exchanges
+Liquidity: It has more liquidity when compared to real estate, as they are directly traded on stock exchanges.

 • 09 Bonds (Corporate & Government)